cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 ---
-title: Local Deployment Guide
+title: Physical Machine Deployment Guide
 ---

-# Local Deployment Guide
+# Physical Machine Deployment Guide

-This document describes how to deploy Cloudberry Database in an on-premises environment.
-Before reading this document, first you need to read [On-Premises Deployment Architecture](./cbdb-op-deploy-arch.md) and [Software and Hardware Configuration Requirements](./cbdb-op-software-hardware.md).
+This document describes how to deploy Cloudberry Database on physical machines.
+Before reading this document, first you need to read [Physical Machine Deployment Architecture](./cbdb-op-deploy-arch.md) and [Software and Hardware Configuration Requirements](./cbdb-op-software-hardware.md).

 :::info